Cornell University Department of History

 The Cornell University Department of History is an academic department in the College of Arts and Sciences at Cornell University that focuses on the study of history.
 Founded in 1868, it is one of Cornell's original departments and has been a center for the development of professional historical research institutions in the United States, including the American Historical Association and the American Historical Review.
 It remains a highly-ranked program in the field and its alumni and faculty have won Nobel and Pulitzer Prizes, among other distinctions.
-In addition, many of Cornell's presidents have served among its ranks.
+In addition, three of Cornell's presidents have served among its ranks.

 History

 The department was founded in 1868 by President Andrew Dickson White as one of Cornell's original departments as the Department of History and Political Science.
 White had already earned a reputation as an up-and-coming historian, having taught at the University of Michigan as a Professor of History and English Literature from 1857 to 1863 and as a Lecturer of History from 1863 to 1867, while serving as a New York State Senator.
 Employing his reputation as a well-regarded historian in his own right, White attracted other notable and rising historians of the day to his department.
 He convinced Goldwin Smith to leave his comfortable post at Oxford and travel across the Atlantic to rural, upstate New York.
 When Smith realized just how lacking the new university's library was for historical study, he promptly had his entire 3,400 book collection shipped from England for donation to the Cornell University Library and made a $2,500 bequest for the purchase of more historical works.
 From the College of Horace Mann (later known as Antioch College), White attracted their Department Chairman William Channing Russel.
 Russel would later serve as the Department Chairman, Cornell's Vice President and acting President during White's long periods abroad.